WebFiori/docs/class-response.md

 ## Clearing Output

-For some reson or another, the developer may want to clear the collected server output and replace it with another.
+For some reason or another, the developer may want to clear the collected server output and replace it with another.
 Also, he might want to clear the headers.
 Clearing all output can be performed using the method [`Response::clear()`](https://webfiori.com/docs/webfiori/http/Response#clear).
 To clear response body only, the method [`Response::clearBody()`](https://webfiori.com/docs/webfiori/http/Response#clearBody) can be used.
 To clear headers only, the method [`Response::clearHeaders()`](https://webfiori.com/docs/webfiori/http/Response#clearHeaders) can be used.

 ``` php
 namespace app/ini/routes;